Apply to the ATL Program

-- Students who have a teaching offer contingent on obtaining certification should contact the ATL program at (505) 224-3607 and inform Meredith Tucker as to the name of the school and the position for which they are being considered.
+- Individuals who have a teaching offer contingent on obtaining licensure should contact the ATL Program at (505) 224-3607 and inform Meredith Tucker as to the name of the school and the position for which they are being considered.

 - Accepted candidates will receive an acceptance letter via CNM email.
 Candidates seeking teaching jobs may use this letter to apply for an intern license with the Public Education Department.
 Initial Licensure Packets may be accessed from the NMPED website.